HomeDing/homeding.github.io/elements/index.md

 To control a light with only one channel the [Switch Element](/elements/switch.md) and [Value Element](/elements/value.md) can be used to control dimmable LEDs using [PWM Out Element](/elements/pwmout.md) or switching using [DigitalOut Element](/elements/digitalout.md).

-:::element switch switch
+:::element switch
 The [Switch Element](/elements/switch.md) controls a boolean output value with 0 and 1 values.
 It can use input from a [DigitalIn Element](/elements/digitalin.md) with a momentary button and the Web UI.
 :::

-:::element value value
+:::element value
 The [Value Element](/elements/value.md) controls a value in a given range.
 It can be controlled using several methods like a [DigitalIn Element](/elements/digitalin.md) or a [Rotary Element](/elements/rotary.md) and the Web UI.
 :::

-:::element pwmout pwmout
+:::element pwmout
 The [PwmOut Element](/elements/pwmout.md) enables creating a PWM digital output signal usually to dimmable LEDs and servos.
 :::

-:::element digitalout digitalout
+:::element digitalout
 The [DigitalOut Element](/elements/digitalout.md) enables creating a digital output on a GPIO pin.
 :::